Ocelot-Social-Community/ocelot.social/docs/en/news/2025-11-05-crowdfunding-feature-pinned-posts-in-groups/README.md

 ### Notes on the purpose of use

-Please be sure to include “Donation” and your email address in the purpose of use so that we can contact you.
-The “@” symbol is not normally possible in bank transfers, so please write it as “at”, with a space before and after it and without quotation marks.
+Please be sure to include "Donation" and your email address in the purpose of use so that we can contact you.
+The "@" symbol is not normally possible in bank transfers, so please write it as "at", with a space before and after it and without quotation marks.

-Example: “Donation from eva.muster at domain.de for crowdfunding”
+Example: "Donation from eva.muster at domain.de for crowdfunding"

 In Germany, donations under €300 are tax-deductible without a certificate.
 In other cases, we will be happy to issue a donation receipt upon request.